xue-hr/BiDirectCausal/README.md

 # BiDirectCausal
 R package for methods inferring bi-directional causal effects.
-More functions are examples will be available soon.
+Examples and illustrations will be available soon.